About Portable Reports

 Using an electronic copy of a report versus a hard copy yields several benefits: you can look up information in a report file, copy information to other applications and print only those report pages that you need.

 Portable Reports extend these capabilities, providing several advantages over traditional methods of report distribution and access:

 Report distribution: Portable reports allow you to easily distribute reports electronically.
 A portable report is much more than a report file.
 Portable reports encapsulate information about the structure of the report, allowing recipients to quickly and easily turn report data into information, that is, queries, summaries and data extracts.
 Since a portable report is a single file, it can be easily distributed across a LAN or WAN or via e-mail, the Internet or an intranet.

 Report storage and security: Portable reports offer both data compression and security.
 Compression, which averages 10:1, allows you to save space when storing reports on a network or local drive and also reduces transmission time when distributing reports electronically.
-Security provides the functionality to restrict access to confidential reports.
+Security allows an organization to restrict access to confidential reports.

 Components of a Portable Report

-One or more instances of a report file: For example, a portable report may include an entire year of monthly sales reports.
+One or more instances of a report file: For example, a portable report may include an entire year of monthly salDS Reports.
 A portable report must contain at least one report file.